KiwiSingh/Cards-Against-TV/README.md

 ## How to Play

+* Choose the decks to play the game with.
+By default, all decks are selected.
 * Choose the number of players and enter names one by one.
 * Each round presents a black prompt card with a “pick” value.
 Non-judging players submit answers in turn.
 * When multiple cards are required, players select them in order or enter custom responses.